Demonstration of an imaging technique for the measurement of PSF elongation caused by Atmospheric Dispersion: Introduction

 where $z$ is the observed zenith angle and $n(\lambda)$ is the refractive index of air at a wavelength $\lambda$.
 Atmospheric dispersion presents itself as an increasing elongation of the point spread function (PSF) as the zenith distance of the observed source increases.

 Atmospheric Dispersion Correctors (ADCs) can be employed to counteract this form of image degradation (see for example \cite{Avila1997,Egner2010,terHorst2016}).
 While many telescopes in use today already incorporate ADCs, the increase in resolution promised by upcoming extremely large telescopes (ELTs) will make the use of an ADC an absolute necessity, assuming that diffraction limited performance is desired.
 The near-infrared imaging instruments for the ELTs will have to reduce the PSF elongation to less than a few milli arcseconds \citep{Phillips2016, vandenBorn2020}.
-Dispersion correction at this level has been demonstrated with the ADC on Subaru's AO188 instrument in \cite{Pathak2018}.
-They used the projection of a waffle pattern on a deformable mirror to modify the PSF in such a way that highly accurate dispersion correction could be performed in closed-loop control.
-However, a long-term modification of the PSF is not desirable for most astronomical observations.

-Alternatively, a direct analysis of the elongation of the point spread function can be used to detect the presence of dispersion.
+A direct analysis of the elongation of the point spread function can sometimes be used to detect the presence of dispersion.
 This might then be used to verify and update the ADC configuration \citep{Cabral2020}.
-However, for the succesful application of this method a complete understanding of the telescope and instrument may be necessary.
-We will discuss aspects of this in section~\ref{section:discussion}.
+However, it is difficult to disentangle chromatic dispersion from other systematic effects that change the PSF shape, such as optical aberrations, telescope guiding errors, instrument flexure, and telescope vibrations.
+The successful application of such a direct method thus requires a complete understanding of the telescope.
+In practice, this will not be feasible at milli arcsecond levels, but only when the instrument requirements are relatively relaxed.

-It seems likely that a feed-forward approach to the correction of atmospheric dispersion will be preferred.
-Such an approach requires accurate models of both the atmospheric dispersion and the instrument optics.
+Using a different method, dispersion correction at milli arcsecond level has already been demonstrated with the ADC on Subaru's AO188 instrument in \cite{Pathak2018}.
+They used the projection of a waffle pattern on a deformable mirror to modify the PSF in such a way that highly accurate dispersion correction could be performed under closed-loop control.
+However, the extended shape of the PSF that results from this approach is not acceptable in many scientific cases, such as observations of crowded stellar regions or extended sources.
+A feed-forward control approach that does not modify the PSF will generally be preferred, even though the dispersion correction might be worse compared to closed-loop control.
+But, any such feed-forward approach to the positioning of an ADC requires accurate knowledge of both the atmospheric dispersion and the instrument optics to reach optimum performance.